commonhaus/foundation/README.md

 # The Commonhaus Foundation

-Inspired by the legacy of [The Codehaus][codehaus], The Commonhaus Foundation is a collaborative environment—a shared space where innovation thrives, and where projects remain the center.
+Inspired by the legacy of [The Codehaus][codehaus], the Commonhaus Foundation (CF) is a collaborative environment—a shared space where innovation thrives, and where projects remain the center.
 Our aim is to provide a neutral home where longevity, security, and innovation converge, with non-interference being our guiding principle.

 [codehaus]: https://www.infoworld.com/article/2892227/codehaus-the-once-great-house-of-code-has-fallen.html
 [succession]: governance/succession-plan.md